PASTAplus/content-x/templates/about/about-edi.md

 ## Funding

-This material is based upon work supported by the National Science Foundation under grants [#1931143](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1931143&HistoricalAwards=false) and [#1931174](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1931174&HistoricalAwards=false).
+This material is based upon work supported by the U.S. National Science Foundation (NSF) under grants [#1931143](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1931143&HistoricalAwards=false) and [#1931174](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1931174&HistoricalAwards=false).
 Any opinions, findings, conclusions, or recommendations expressed in the material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Previous NSF funding was awarded through grants [#1565103](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1565103&HistoricalAwards=false) and [#1629233](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1629233&HistoricalAwards=false).